deeptest-com/deeptest/README.md

 ### Use Docker

 1. Install docker and docker-compose;
-2. Enter "docker-compose -f docker-compose-run.yml up" to launch;
+2. Enter "docker-compose up" to launch;
    (First time, you may get an error caused by MySQL service not ready for web server connectting, just run Step 2 again to fix)
 3. Open http://localhost:58080/test.html using Chrome.